Denver Summer Family Fun

 Set aside several hours for exploration at the Denver Zoo.
 The fourth most popular zoo in the nation has 4,000 animals representing more than 750 species.
 Kids will love the Pioneer Train, which will take them on a relaxing trip around Pachyderm Park, passing by hippos, rhinos and more.
+The zoo's new Amur tiger habitat, The Edge, opens this summer, bringing guests closer than ever to these magnificent felines.
 And don't miss the amazing Toyota Elephant Passage, the one of the largest elephant habitats in the world.

 One of the most unique "wild Denver" spots can be found just a few miles from downtown Denver at the 30,000-square-foot Butterfly Pavilion.
 The interactive exhibits explore insects, sea creatures and, of course, butterflies.
 It's geared primarily towards families with kids ages 2 to 12 years old, but people of all ages will embrace the beauty and wonder of the tropical conservatory filled with 1,200 free-flying butterflies imported from around the globe.